xforty/vagrant-drupal/README.md

 If you are cloning directly from your repo it won't contain the original github project.
 In that case, you will need to add the upstream remote:
-`git remote add xforty git://github.com/xforty/vagrant-drupal.git`
+`git remote add github git://github.com/xforty/vagrant-drupal.git`

 It is common to modify the Vagrantfile.
 We encourage you to read through the comments in the Vagrantfile as well as the official